atman313/All-Day_Chef_Notebook/README.md

 The original setup of this repository is by [Aaron Manuyag](https://github.com/atman313).

-For a full list of all authors and contributors, see [the contributors page](https://github.com//REPO_SLUG /contributors).
+For a full list of all authors and contributors, see [the contributors page](https://github.com/chef-mep/contributors).

 ## Security

-PROJECT_NAME follows good practices of security, but 100% security cannot be assured.
+Chef MEP follows good practices of security, but 100% security cannot be assured.
-PROJECT_NAME is provided **"as is"** without any **warranty**.
+Chef MEP is provided **"as is"** without any **warranty**.
 Use at your own risk.

 _For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._